KinWaiCheuk/nnAudio/README.md

 The name of nnAudio comes from `torch.nn`, since most of the codes are built from `torch.nn`.

 ## Changelog
+**version 0.1.4a0**: Finalized iSTFT and Griffin-Lim.
+They are now more accurate and stable.
+To use this version, do `pip install nnAudio==0.1.4a0`.

 **version 0.1.2.dev3**: Add `win_length` to STFT so that it has the same funcationality as librosa.\
 To use this version, do `pip install nnAudio --pre -U`.

 **version 0.1.2.dev2**: Fix bugs where the inverse cannot be done using GPU.
 And add a seperated `iSTFT` layer class

 **version 0.1.2.dev1**: Add Inverse STFT and Griffin-Lim.
-They are still under development, please use with care.\
+They are still under development, please use with care.
-To use this version, do `pip install nnAudio --pre -U`.

 **version 0.1.1**: Add MFCC (1 June 2020)